Vexorg/PopMartStock/README.md

 ## What's This All About?

 Pop Now Navigator is your trusty sidekick for finding available boxes and keeping track of which Labubu boxes you've already checked.
 Think of it as your digital notebook, but way cooler!
-This tool is invaluable during a fresh restock drop, allowing you to quickly navigate among the hundreds of new box sets and grab one before it sells out!
+This tool is invaluable during a fresh restock drop, allowing you to quickly navigate among the hundreds of new box sets and grab it before it sells out!

 ## Features